 Using gas and electricity is essential to powering your business.
 However, many SMEs often overlook a number of small steps that could help them save a significant amount on their energy bills.

-This is why conducting a simple business energy audit can have a major impact on how your company consumes energy, allowing you to remove old inefficient habits.
+This is why conducting a simple business energy audit can have a major impact on how your company consumes energy, allowing you to have cost-effective energy tariff, remove old inefficient habits.
 In this guide, we hope to cover the advantages that an energy audit provides, by outlining a number of steps on how to take action, along with a helpful checklist.
 Before getting started, any audit you undertake should be combined with a more cost-effective energy tariff.
 Using business energy comparison sites such as Utility Saving Expert can help you find a cheaper deal on your business electricity or gas, they also provide useful in-depth guides and reviews helping you make an informed decision before choosing your next provider.

 Why should I carry out a business energy audit?